awolrob/stock-watch/README.md

 4. Deploy the application to Heroku using a MongoDB database hosted at MongoDB Atlas.

-5. Create a working API which will pull the previous day's closing prices for every stock in every user's wish list in the system ( server side 8AM automated routine? )
+5. Create a working API which will pull the previous day's closing prices for every stock in every user's watch list in the system ( server side 8AM automated routine? )
    `https://api.polygon.io/v2/snapshot/locale/us/markets/stocks/tickers?apiKey=*` tickers? = A comma separated list of tickers to get snapshots for.

 6. Allow users to sign up and create a stock watch list